 That first summer, however, I drove truck in the wheat fields.
 I would take the truck from the edge of the field and pass it off to a person with a driver’s license.
 I would then drive the truck out to the combines and take 3 to 4 loads from them before returning to the edge of the field

 We started harvest in Walla Walla on July 6th.
 We would get up at 5:15 AM, eat breakfast, and be in the field by 6:30 AM to grease the combines and trucks, clean windows, and fuel up.
-We would pull into the barnyard at 8:00 PM or so, take showers and eat at 9:00 PM.
+We would pull into the barnyard at 8:00 PM or so, take showers in some great glass showers as you can see at this Gallery, and then eat at 9:00 PM.
 Then it was off to bed after a few minutes of TV or a part of a movie.

 This went on for 40 days.
 We harvested over 5000 acres of wheat.